SEC approves Nasdaq’s plan to require board diversity

 “We are pleased that the SEC has approved Nasdaq’s proposal to enhance board diversity disclosures and encourage the creation of more diverse boards through a market-led solution,” Nasdaq said.
 The exchange is partnering with Equilar, an organization that advocates for more diverse boards, to help companies recruit board candidates.

 U.S. companies have accelerated efforts to appoint more women and racial minorities to their boards, responding to pressure from investors and elected officials.

-California passed a law in 2017 requiring publicly traded companies headquartered in the state to have at least two or three women directors, depending on the size of their boards.
-Last year, the state passed a similar law requiring at least one board member from an underrepresented ethnic community, or who identifies as LGBTQ.

 Nasdaq’s requirement carries significant weight because of its ability to set rules for its listed companies.

 While the number of women directors has increased significantly in recent years, studies suggest that companies were slower to bring more racial minorities to boards until the May 2020 police killing of George Floyd set off nationwide protests and a national reckoning on racism.

 An overwhelming 82.5% of directors among Fortune 500 company boards were white as of June 2020, according to a study from the Alliance of Board Diversity and the consulting firm Deloitte.
 The number of racial minorities on Fortune 500 boards rose just 1% between 2018 and June 2020.
-However, number of women rose 4 percentage points over two years to 26.5%.
+However, the number of women rose 4 percentage points over two years to 26.5%.

 More recently, there has been a surge of appointments of Black board directors.
 Between July 2020 and May 2021, some 32% of newly appointed board members in the S&P 500 were Black, up from 11% the previous year, according to an analysis by ISS Corporate Solutions.